Abhishekraina7/pexscape/README.md

 **Pexscape**
 ===================================================================

-### Pexscape is a visually stunning Flutter app that lets you browse and set curated real-time photos as your wallpaper.
+### Pexscape is an app that lets you browse and set curated real-time photos as your wallpaper.
 It leverages the Pexels API to provide a vast collection of high-quality images, making it a perfect choice for anyone who wants to personalize their device with fresh, eye-catching wallpapers.